haider213/chrome_extension/README.md

 - Add a `package.json` and build scripts (if you plan to use bundlers like Vite/webpack).
 - Add a small test harness or a basic developer script for reloading the extension from the command line.

----
-_Created automatically — tell me if you want the README shortened, expanded, or tuned for publishing to the Chrome Web Store._